Networking 2.0: Going Beyond LinkedIn

 WHAT IS LINKEDIN?

-There are a variety of different social networking sites worth taking part in.
+There are a variety of different social networking sites for professionals worth taking part in.
 Here are some of the top sites we would recommend learning more about:

 - Nexxt – allows you to network with professionals and find jobs